Samuel Adams (composer): Life and career

 Adams grew up in the San Francisco Bay Area, where he performed double bass and studied composition and electroacoustics at Stanford University; he later studied with Martin Bresnick.
-His music draws on his experiences in a diverse array of disciplines including classical forms, microsound, noise, improvised music and field recording.
+His music draws on his experiences in a diverse array of disciplines including classical forms, microsound, noise, improvised music, and field recording.

-Adams has received commissions from New World Symphony, San Francisco Symphony, Carnegie Hall, and the Chicago Symphony Orchestra and has collaborated with performers such as Emanuel Ax, Sarah Cahill, Karen Gomyo, Jennifer Koh, Anthony Marwood, Joyce Yang and conductors such as David Robertson, Esa-Pekka Salonen, Karina Canellakis, and Michael Tilson Thomas.
+Adams has been commissioned by the New World Symphony, the San Francisco Symphony, Carnegie Hall, and the Chicago Symphony Orchestra.
+He has worked with performers such as Emanuel Ax, Sarah Cahill, Karen Gomyo, Jennifer Koh, Anthony Marwood, and Joyce Yang, and conductors such as David Robertson, Esa-Pekka Salonen, Karina Canellakis, and Michael Tilson Thomas.
 Adams served as one of Chicago Symphony Orchestra's two composers-in-residence, having been jointly named to the post with Elizabeth Ogonek in 2015, and in 2021 was named composer-in-residence with the Concertgebouw in Amsterdam.

 He is the son of composer John Adams and photographer Deborah O'Grady.